 I’ve heard that most people only use a small fraction of their memory capacity, but I disagree.
 Often, I am unable to remember small pieces of information, but can’t and think, “ok, I’m out of memory”.
 I’d like to start deleting useless information to make room for important things I can use, but that doesn’t seem to work.
 Interestingly, long-term memory seems to hold up better than short-term.
 Songs that I learned in my 20s hold up better than ones I’m learning now, but neither can be relied on completely.

 Remember what Cat Stevens said, “you’re still young, that’s your fault”.
-To those of you who get upset about people reading lyrics on stage, please be patient with us old folk.
+To those of you who get upset about people reading lyrics on stage, please be patient with us.
 And of course, please keep our contact information in a safe place where you can find it someday.

-The first word is the hardest.
+It's always the second verse.
 If you’re like me, you know the words to hundreds of songs if only you knew the start of the verse.
 “American Pie” is a classic example of a very long song that very few people can sing unassisted.
 However, if you spot the “Did you write”, “Now for Ten Years”, and “Helter Skelter”, a lot of people could carry on and sing about “The Marching Band”, “Jester” and the “King and Queen”.

 It’s also the reason why I prefer a static image on my Stageprompter.
 Since I only need the first few words, I don’t want the lyrics to scroll down the screen.
 When the page is moving, artists feel compelled to keep their eyes on the screen and not the audience.
 I want to connect with the crowd, so if I need added confidence with the first word, I only glance at the screen prior to the verse.
 Remember, I do know the words!

 Fronting a band is the musical equivalent of landing an airplane.
 Ok, that may be an exaggeration, but there’s a lot going on when you’re on stage.
 When you’re the lead singer, there are a ton of things to keep track of.
-The responsibilities vary with every performer.
-In addition to playing and singing, you’re also keeping an ear on the sound of the band.
-Not only how it sounds to you, but how it sounds to the audience.
+The responsibilities vary with every performer, but in addition to playing and singing, you’re also keeping an ear on the sound of the band - not only how it sounds to you, but how it sounds to the audience.
 Beyond that, it’s important to gauge how the audience is connecting to your music.
 What songs are getting them going, and if none are, what songs do you think will get them out of their seats?